top of page

-“Araminth being dead is a good thing?”
-My-re asked herself out loud.
+“Araminth being dead is a good thing.
+Right?”
+My‑re queried.

 “How in Ghea would you think it’s a good thing?”
-Vomarian Fae retorted and took a chair at the table.
+Vomarian snapped.

 “Oh yes.
-Lady Shelia Greywand, mission report.
+Lady Sheila Greywand, mission report.
 Araminth is dead.
 End of mission report,” Vomarian retorted.
 “That’ll go over lovely.”

 “What do you suppose we do?
 Dig up her body and bring her back from the dead?”
 My‑re asked rhetorically.
 She and Vomarian looked at each other for several heartbeats.
 They smiled in unison and turned to Havelock.

 “What?
-I can’t bring her back from the dead,” Havelock scoffed as he warmed his hands at the fireplace.
-He cleared his throat and continued, “And don’t even ask me to speak to Ahringol, I’m on that one’s sore side.”
+I can’t bring her back from the dead,” Havelock said.
+He cleared his throat and continued, “And don’t even ask me to speak to Ahringol.
+I’m on that one’s sore side.”

-“It doesn’t matter anyway were in Undgari’s domain.
-The Rirorni god of the dead is even touchier than Ahringol,” Havelock commented.
+“It doesn’t matter anyway.
+We are in Undgari’s domain.
+The Rirorni, god of the dead, is even touchier than Ahringol,” Havelock commented.

-My-re had her own encounter with Undgari and not a pleasant one in the Tower of Death.
-To this day she’s still terrified of crows.
+My‑re had had her own encounter with Undgari.
+Not a pleasant one, she recalled in the Tower of Death.
+To this day, she is still terrified of crows.
 “No, I mean Lady Greywand.”

-“Something tells me she’s not recently dead, so even if Araminth’s body was right here along with Lady Greywand, there’d be nothing she could do.
-Bringing zombie Araminth back to her parents has the remnants of a consolation prize,” Havelock said.
+“Something tells me she’s not recently dead, so even if Aramith’s body were right here along with Lady Greywand, there’d be nothing she could do.
+Bringing zombie Araminth back to her parents has the feel of a consolation prize,” Havelock said.

 “My‑re’s correct.
 We need to find Araminth’s body,” Vomarian said.